Gwangjang Market: Name

 Gwangjang Market was originally the name of a single, 3000 pyeong shopping center in the center of Dongdaemun Market, which was built between 1957 and 1959.
 The name comes from the two bridges it was built between: Gwangkyo (광교; meaning "wide bridge") and Jangkyo (장교; meaning "long bridge").

 Products

 In the early years the market only sold agricultural and seafood products, but as it became one of the largest markets in Korea, it began to sell many other products.
-Today the market has approximately 1500–2000 vendors selling fruit, vegetables, meat, fish, bread, clothing, textiles, handicrafts, kitchenware, souvenirs, and Korean traditional medicinal items.
+Today the market has approximately 1500–2000 vendors selling fruit, vegetables, meat, fish, bread, street food, clothing, textiles, handicrafts, kitchenware, souvenirs, and Korean traditional medicinal items.
 There are also many restaurants and food stalls selling traditional Korean cuisine, but the market is most famous for its bindaetteok, or mung bean pancakes, and mayak gimbap.

 Location

 The market is accessible from Jongno 5-ga or Euljiro 4-ga metro station.